 In Canada, all drinking water must meet Health Canada drinking water quality guidelines, which specify allowable levels of biological, physical and chemical parameters that are safe for human use and consumption (British Columbia Ministry of Environment 2017; HealthLinkBC 2018; Health Canada 2019b).
 To meet guidelines, source water is commonly treated to remove substances which may pose a health risk.
 Drinking water treatment processes vary from simple chlorination to combinations of physical filtration, chemically assisted filtration, reverse osmosis, and or advanced oxidative processes (Critten et al. 2012; Emelko et al. 2011).
-Drinking water treatment technologies differ between communities by infrastructure design and operation, which may be guided by source water quality, infrastructure capabilities, budget, regional size and water quality regulations (Emelko et al. 2011).
+Drinking water treatment technologies differ among communities by infrastructure design and operation, which may be guided by source water quality, infrastructure capabilities, budget, regional size and water quality regulations (Emelko et al. 2011).
 All drinking water treatment processes share the same goal: ensure public health by providing a continuous supply of safe water.
 There are guidelines for radiological, chemical and physical parameters (e.g. removal of metals), but the drinking water guidelines with highest priority are those that focus on inactivation of potentially harmful microorganisms; therefore, disinfection is the most important step in the treatment process (Critten et al. 2012; Health Canada 2019b).
 In British Columbia, chlorination remains the most widely used method of disinfection, whether it is used alone or in combination with other treatment processes, such as those mentioned above (HealthCanada 2006; HealthLinkBC 2018).

 Drinking water treatment requirements vary with source water quality, thus guidelines are in place for source water as well as those for treated drinking water (HealthLinkBC 2018; British Columbia Ministry of Environment 2017).
 Stable source water conditions lead to predictable treatment procedures, while fluctuating source water quality can create treatment challenges (Emelko et al. 2011).
 Treatment effectiveness is influenced, for example, by turbidity levels (i.e. suspended solids), varying temperature, dissolved oxygen, pH and dissolved natural organic matter.